Tanzania Safari Parks

 Tanzania safari options here can seem somewhat daunting – all of Tanzania’s safari parks have their own special appeal.
 The general rule is to choose whether you would like your Tanzania safari vacation in the North or South.

-The quieter ‘southern circuit’ is home to Ruaha National Park and the Selous Game Reserve.
+The quieter ‘southern circuit’ is home to Ruaha National Park and Nyerere National Park.
 Game densities are not as high here, but there is an undeniable charm to being ‘off the beaten track’ in pristine wildlife reserves.

 Safari aficionados head off to western Tanzania for the chimps of Mahale and the wild appeal of Katavi – parks that receive very few visitors indeed.